 Step 1.
 Mix Vinegar and Baking Soda.
 For every half cup of baking soda, use one cup of vinegar.
 Mix the vinegar and baking soda in a bowl until you can a paste consistency.

 Step 2.
-Apply the Mixture to the Frosted Glass Surface.
+Apply the mixture to the opaque surface.
 Apply the mixture to the glass surface using paper towels with a grid or a microfiber cloth.
 Generously apply the solution to stained areas, then let the cleaning mixture settle for a few minutes.
 A soft brush can also be used to apply the cleaning mixture.

 Step 3.
 Wash Off Solution.
 After brushing off, wash off the cleaning solution by pouring clean water.
 For stained spots, use a clean cloth to help remove softened debris, then pour water to remove dirt.

 Step 4.
-When stains and spots are still present, you can repeat the process to achieve a thoroughly cleaned frosted glass surface.
+When stains and spots are still present, you can repeat the process to achieve a thoroughly cleaned opaque surface.
 For stubborn dirt that can’t be removed from the cleaning process, you may opt for stain removal agents that are made for glass surfaces.

 • Clean Quickly.
 During the summer months, the temperature can cause the cleaning agents to dry off quickly when not rinsed immediately, adding to stained spots and streaks.